gloewing/photometry_FLMM/Figures/Figure 6/README.md

-# Figure 5
+# Figure 6
-- Code used to generate figure 5 is in "science_paper_Fig4G-I Inset.R"  -- Using this file requires one to download data from the repository listed below (same data as Figure 3).
+- Code used to generate figure 6 is in "science_paper_Fig4G-I Inset.R"  -- Using this file requires one to download data from the repository listed below (same data as Figure 3).
+- Code in "science_paper_FigG-I Photobleach.R" was used to generate figure 15 (using the same data) as used in the R file above.
 - The remaining PDF files are outputted by the R file above and are the final versions of the figures used in the manuscript.

 # Data